 Traces the Archaeology from earliest antecedents to modern synthesis.
 Examines the transition of human societies from hunting and gathering to farming and the beginning of urban life through prehistoric and historic archaeology; techniques of archaeological fieldwork; analysis and dating; the development of cultural stages and civilizations in Pre-Columbian North and Meso-America.

 ANTH103 General Anthropology

-Focuses on the concept of worldwide culture elaborated through function, organization, diversity and change.
+3 credits (3 lec hrs/wk) Focuses on the concept of worldwide culture elaborated through function, organization, diversity and change.
 Economic, religious, political, and linguistic diversity are examined.

 ANTH145/SOC145 Field Studies in Anthropology/Sociology